ZGIS/semantique/CONTRIBUTING.md

 # Contributing

-Thanks for taking the time to contribute to `semantique`!
+Thanks for taking the time to contribute to semantique!
 Contributions are welcome and greatly appreciated.
 The following is a set of guidelines for contributing.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 This project and everyone participating in it is governed by a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the package maintainers.